 Speak With A Yelp Defamation Lawyer

-Are you dealing with Yelp defamation – or another online libel challenge?
+Are you dealing with Yelp defamation – or another Internet defamation challenge?
 An attorney can help remedy the situation, quickly.
-And it may not be as costly as you think.
+And it may not be as costly as you imagine.

-Should you trust Yelp reviews?
+In the meantime: Should you trust Yelp reviews?
 It’s up to you.
 But if you’re a small business owner with a Yelp reputation problem, get in touch.
-Let’s fix the problem.
+Let us fix the problem.

-A recent UDRP settlement proves that it pays to pursue domain dispute lawsuits — even if an initial Uniform Domain Name Dispute panel ruling doesn’t go your way.
+A recent UDRP settlement proves that it pays to pursue domain dispute lawsuits — even if an initial ruling doesn’t go your way.